circleci/circleci-docs/jekyll/_cci2/executor-types.md

 Using the `machine` executor also means that you get full access to the Docker process.
 This allows you to run privileged Docker containers and build new Docker images.

-NOTE: you can run Docker containers using the docker executor, but the `machine` executor is currently the only supported way to build new Docker images on CircleCI.

 **Note**:
 Using `machine` may require additional fees in a future pricing update.